greenplum-db/diskquota/doc/hard_limit.md

 - `DROP TABLE`
 - `TRUNCATE`

-This means that the effect of such operations will not be visible to Diskquota until the transaction is committed.
+Such operations will not be visible to Diskquota until the transaction is committed.
 For example, if a user changes the tablespace of a table `t` using
 ```sql
 ALTER TABLE t SET TABLESPACE new_tablespace;
 ```